dddrrreee/cs140e-23win/README.md

 ## CS140E: embedded operating systems (Engler, Winter, 2023)

-All material for CS140E, winter 2023.
+This repository contains all material for CS140E, winter 2023.

 Tl;dr:
   - It's a lab class, so [jump right to the labs](./labs/README.md).